Terminus004/simsea-front-end/README.md

 # SolrSearch

-SolrSearch is a simple, one NodeJs file application which acts as a dumb front end to an Apache Solr instance.
-Specifically, it is able to front Solr when Solr is used to index large amounts of on-filesystem documentation, also exposed to the web.
-However, SolrSearch can be used for plenty of other applications as well!
+SolrSearch is a simple, one NodeJs file application which acts as a front end to an Apache Solr instance.
+This is also the frontend for [Simsea By TermIndustries](https://search.termindustries.com)

 ## Getting Started